GrigoryGraborenko/neshny/README.md

 // store this somewhere permanent
 GPUEntity projectiles(
     "Projectile", // name used for debugging
-    GPUEntity::StoreMode::SSBO, // or TEXTURE - how the data is stored GPUEntity::DeleteMode::MOVING_COMPACT, // no gaps but cannot trust an index to it, may be moved
+    GPUEntity::DeleteMode::MOVING_COMPACT, // no gaps but cannot trust an index to it, may be moved
     // DeleteMode::STABLE_WITH_GAPS will stay put so you can reference it
     // will have holes in the data structure though